GoogleChrome/web.dev/src/site/content/en/learn/css/layout/index.md

 How do you decide the best way to style these with CSS?

-CSS provides us with various ways to solve layout problems, both on a horizontal axis, on a vertical axis, or even both.
+CSS provides us with various ways to solve layout problems, on a horizontal axis, vertical axis, or even both.
 Choosing the right layout method for a context can be hard, and often you may need more than one layout method to solve your problem.
-To help with this, over the next few lessons, you'll learn about the unique features of each CSS layout mechanism to inform those decisions.
+To help with this, in the following modules, you'll learn about the unique features of each CSS layout mechanism to inform those decisions.

 ## Layout: a brief history